-When you are in Alvarado, you'll notice that it is more blue-collar than most other communities in America.
-47.62% of Alvarado’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Alvarado is a city of construction workers and builders, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Alvarado who work in office and administrative support (12.69%), management occupations (9.09%), and healthcare suport services (4.96%).
+Alvarado is a blue-collar town, with 44.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Alvarado is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Alvarado who work in office and administrative support (15.01%), management occupations (8.73%), and teaching (7.30%).

 Also of interest is that Alvarado has more people living here who work in computers and math than 95% of the places in the US.

-The population of Alvarado has a very low overall level of education: only 8.81% of people over 25 hold a 4-year college degree or higher.
+The citizens of Alvarado have a very low rate of college education: just 9.20% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

+Alvarado is a somewhat ethnically-diverse city.
 The people who call Alvarado home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alvarado residents report their race to be White, followed by Black or African-American.
 Alvarado also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.95% of the city’s residents.
-Important ancestries of people in Alvarado include English, Irish, Scottish, and Swedish.
+People of Hispanic or Latino origin account for 11.58% of the city’s residents.
+Important ancestries of people in Alvarado include English, Irish, French , and Scottish.